-Since 2017, Kelly has worked with clinicians, Defence members, veterans and their families as part of the QUT lead PTSD Coach Australia Mobile App Evaluation research project commissioned by the Department of Veteran Affairs.
-Kelly also worked with the UQ Lives Lived Well Research Group supporting the translation of alcohol and drug related research into real-world clinical practice, including supporting clinical trials, providing psychological interventions, training clinicians, and developing a telehealth website companion tool.
+Since 2017, Ms Brown has worked with clinicians, Defence members, veterans and their families as part of the QUT lead PTSD Coach Australia Mobile App Evaluation research project commissioned by the Department of Veteran Affairs.
+She also worked with the UQ Lives Lived Well Research Group supporting the translation of alcohol and drug related research into real-world clinical practice, including supporting clinical trials, providing psychological interventions, training clinicians, and developing a telehealth website companion tool.

 Joining GMRF in 2019, Ms Brown has supported research coordination and clinical group-facilitation for the Compassionate Mind Training and Veteran Sleep Therapy studies.
 Clinical research interests include: telehealth intervention and evaluation, chronic pain, substance abuse, Indigenous Australian health, and veteran and Defence families mental health.